seanhawkridge/cv/README.md

 At the end of my time at Makers Academy I was selected as one of three Alumni Helpers, supporting the next cohort as they worked through the second part of the course.

+In my role at Alliants I'm responsible for looking after a small team of contractors working remotely on a number of projects, as well as working closely with clients, service providers and members of our team in Toronto - all of which demands the ability to communicate clearly, appropriately and effectively.

 ### Design Thinking & Problem Solving

-I have a keen interest in good design thinking, and I believe that it's crucial to every stage of web development - I'm as passionate about excellent domain modeling as I am about a beautiful and effective UI.
+I have a keen interest in good design thinking, and I believe that it's crucial to every stage of web development - I'm as passionate about excellent domain modelling as I am about a beautiful and effective UI.
 I've designed and built websites and web apps, created identities and produced print, as an individual and in teams.

 In hand with a love for design thinking is a passion for problem solving.
 Running a publicly- and privately-funded arts venue meant constantly thinking on my feet to keep things moving.